Which city is cheaper, Amsterdam or Rotterdam?

 Both Amsterdam and Rotterdam during the winter are popular places to visit.
 The winter months attract visitors to Rotterdam because of the museums, the shopping scene, and the cuisine.
 Also, the museums, the shopping scene, and the cuisine are the main draw to Amsterdam this time of year.

 It's quite cold in Amsterdam in the winter.
 The weather in Rotterdam can be very cold.
 In the winter, Rotterdam is around the same temperature as Amsterdam.
-Typically, the winter temperatures in Rotterdam in January are around 2°C (36°F), and Amsterdam is about 2°C (36°F).
+Typically, the winter temperatures in Rotterdam in January average around 2°C (36°F), and Amsterdam averages at about 2°C (36°F).

 In the winter, Rotterdam often gets around the same amount of sunshine as Amsterdam.
 Rotterdam gets 47 hours of sunny skies this time of year, while Amsterdam receives 46 hours of full sun.